invernyx/livery-fixer/README.md

 ### pack

-- Traverses the top-level subfolders of `Source Dir` (non-recursive).
-For each folder containing `manifest.json`, creates a `.zip` archive with the folder name in `Output Dir`.
+- Identifies valid livery packages under `Source Dir` (same detection logic as `fix`) and creates a `.zip` archive for each detected package into `Output Dir`.
-- Packing runs in parallel.
+- Packing runs in parallel over the list of detected packages (not raw top-level folders).
+- Optionally extracts `thumbnail.jpg` from the first livery texture folder and copies it beside the generated `.zip` as `<packageName>.jpg` when `extractThumbnailWhenPacking` is enabled in the options.

 ### list